-Officers who rescued victim from burning car say they aren't heroes
+Officers who pulled man from burning car describe dramatic rescue caught on video

-Dramatic body camera revealed the heroic moments two Atlanta Police officers saved a trapped passenger from a burning car over the weekend.
+Dramatic body camera video revealed how two Atlanta police officers saved a trapped passenger from a burning car over the weekend.

-Police say a car hit a metal utility pole and burst into flames on Lenox Road around 4 a.m.
+Police said a car hit a metal utility pole and burst into flames on Lenox Road around 4 a.m.
 Sunday.
-Two officers were able to extinguish the flames and get the man who was trapped out safely.
+Officers Brittany Williams and Charles Tierney were able to extinguish the flames and get the man who was trapped out safely.

-Channel 2's Steve Gehlbach spoke with the two officers who put aside their safety to rescue the victim.
+Channel 2's Steve Gehlbach spoke with Williams and Tierney, who said they are proud of the victim for staying calm under pressure.

-"I'm not going to watch this man burn alive," one officer told Gehlbach.

 TRENDING STORIES: